In this post, you’ll get 20 budget templates to help you keep track of your finances.

 Here is how you can budget using this template:

 - At the top, you mention the wedding ceremony date

 - Below are different types of specific information columns

 - The first column is for the categorization of wedding expenses.
 For example ceremony fees, music, venue cost, food and drinks, and entertainment.
 You can delete or change any name you like.

 - In the second column, you write down the forecasted cost in front of each expense.
-While in the third column you write actual costs of expenses.
+While in the third column, you write the actual costs of expenses.

 - The fourth column is for prepaid expenses in advance and you mention their dates in the fifth column

-- After that is the balance due column where the difference of actual cost and advance deposit will show automatically
+- After that is the balance due column where the difference between the actual cost and advance deposit will show automatically

 At the bottom, you get an overview of the total budget, actual cost, deposits, and balance due.

 Yes, Google Sheets have their free templates.
 They’re customizable and you can make tweaks to your needs.
 You just need a Google Gmail account to log in to Google Sheets and explore all of their other templates as well.